 You'll also be able to provide a default URL to which the customer will be directed to once the checkout flow is complete.
 This URL can be overridden when you're setting up your individual plans.
 In which case, you'll be able to add a specific redirect URL for each plan that may be more relevant.
 If one is not provided there, we'll continue to use this default URL.

-If you use your own tracking software, you can add your code here to integrate it with Billsby.
-You have the option to track at either the start or the end of the checkout journey.
+You can add any of your own code here to integrate it with the Billsby checkout.
+You have the option to run the code at either the start or the end of the checkout journey.